from £55 /night help Price for guests, Nights approx:

 Being a converted chapel, it offers a unique accommodation for a holiday with some of the original gothic stained windows, bible cupboard and other historical features.
 The bathroom and two of the becrooms are situated in what used to be the school house part of the chapel whilst the en-suite shower room in the bunk bedroom used to be where the Methodist Minister used to tether his horse.

 The south facing garden overlooks farmland which constantly changes with the different seasons.
-There is garden furniture, a bbq and a chimnea to help with that 'al fresco' dining.
-NEW TO 2013 SEASON is a raised decking area on the West facing wall so you can watch the evening setting sun across the fields whilst enjoying your favourite tipple and a bbq.
+There is garden furniture, a bbq to help with that 'al fresco' dining.
+There is a raised decking area on the West facing wall so you can watch the evening setting sun across the fields whilst enjoying your favourite tipple and a bbq.

 Bishops is set in the tranquil lanes of North Cornwall with Bude being only 8 miles away offering large supermarkets to small designer boutiques, surf shacks, coffee shops, wonderful coastal walks and it goes without saying, some of Cornwall's most famous surfing beaches Crooklets and Widemouth.
 The nearest beach is only 6 miles away at Sandymouth which is also a fabulous surfing beach, flanked by the rugged coastal scenery which this part of Cornwall is famous for.